BRP Rizal: US Navy (1945–1965)

-Philippine Navy (1965-present)
+Philippine Navy (1965–2020)

 She was commissioned with the Philippine Navy on 18 June 1965 and was renamed RPS Rizal (E-69), but was later on re-classified as a corvette and renamed to RPS Rizal (PS-69) under a new ship classification scheme implemented between 1965 and 1966.
 Again in June 1980 she was renamed BRP Rizal (PS-69) using a new localized prefix.

 She was stricken from the navy in 1994, but was overhauled and returned to service in 1995.
 Some of her weapons were also removed, mainly its anti-submarine equipment due to lack of spare parts.
 This includes the five Mk6 depth charge projectors and two depth charge racks.
 This move totally removed her anti-submarine warfare capabilities, which is in fact outdated at present conditions.
 Rizal completed restoration works in January 1996, wherein she was renumbered and recommissioned as BRP Rizal (PS-74), which is used to this day.
 Recent upgrades includes a satellite radio dish for communications.

 Her last classification is Patrol Corvette.
 She was assigned to the Patrol Force of the Philippine Fleet, now known as the Offshore Combat Force until she was decommissioned from service on 29 January 2020.